plusminus34/Interactive_thin_shells_Bachelor_thesis/README.md

 #### Linux (Mac OS, untested)
 This guide will be for Ubuntu or other debian-based distros.

+#### Graphics
+Depending on your system, you should install the correct OpenGL libraries, e.g.:
+`sudo apt-get install xorg-dev libglu1-mesa-dev`

 ##### Blas / Lapack
 `sudo apt install libblas3 libblas-dev liblapack3 liblapack-dev`